staccDOTsol/FTX_and_four_other_exchange_futures_and_funding_arbitrage_scanner/README.md

+NEEDS a minimum balance of $1000 in BTC (no other margin will work presently).
+If using a lesser balance, change divisor=100 along the top and replace with a number lesser than 100.
+Note this will create larger maker orders and mess up the exposure, meaning that my trial on youtube means basically nothing.

 The minimum funding opp is calculated by assuming that it doesn't long/short an entire position every time it readjusts every 8hrs.
 The minimum arb is therefore 410.625% APR, at leverage, a product of 0.015% fees, 75x leverage and 365x days in a year - which assumes that the +/- delta to get in a new position after adjusting for the first position is anything less than 1/3 a day.